How to make a principal-only payment on your mortgage

 Ways to pay down your mortgage principal faster

-Paying just one additional principal payment on your mortgage a year can help take years off the life of your loan.
+Making just one additional payment toward your principal a year can help cut into your loan term, reducing the life of your loan.
 This method reduces the total amount of interest you pay, while helping you fast-track your mortgage payoff.
-Making one extra payment towards principal every year is a good option for homeowners who usually receive one or more of the following:
+Making one extra payment toward principal every year is a good option for homeowners who usually receive one or more of the following:

 - A year-end or lump-sum bonus from an employer